-"independent" as defined in the applicable listing standards of The NASDAQ Stock Market Inc. ("NASDAQ").
-In making its determination, the board of directors considered the standards of independence set forth in the NASDAQ Corporate Governance Listing Standards and all relevant facts and circumstances to ascertain whether there was any relationship between a director or nominee and the Company that, in the opinion of the board of directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of the director or any material relationship with the Company (either directly, or as a partner, stockholder or officer of an organization that has a relationship with the Company).
-In determining that Ms. Zumwalt is independent, the board of directors conducted a thorough review of payments made by Stanford University, which employs Ms. Zumwalt, to the Company for consulting services provided by the Company.
-After taking into consideration that revenues from Stanford University comprised 0.14% of Huron's revenues for the year 2018, 0.12% of Huron's revenues for the year 2017 and 0.60% for the year 2016, the board of directors determined that this relationship would not interfere with Ms. Zumwalt's exercise of independent judgment in carrying out her responsibilities as a director.
-Mr. Sawyer previously served as a managing director at Huron, beginning in January 2010, and led the Operational Improvement Service Line for Huron's Business Advisory Practice until 2017, and, therefore, is not deemed independent.
+Our board of directors makes an annual determination regarding the independence of each of our directors.
+The board also makes this determination for new director nominees.
+The board of directors has determined that each of Messrs.
+Lockhart, Massaro, McCartney, Ms. Zumwalt and Ms. Singh-Bushell is "independent" as defined in the applicable listing standards of The NASDAQ Stock Market Inc. ("NASDAQ").
+In making its determination, the board of directors considered the standards of independence set forth in the NASDAQ Corporate Governance Listing Standards and all relevant facts and circumstances to ascertain whether there was any relationship between a director and the Company that, in the opinion of the board of directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of the director or any material relationship with the Company (either directly, or as a partner, stockholder or officer of an organization that has a relationship with the Company).
+In determining that Ms. Zumwalt is independent, the board of directors considered a thorough review of payments made by Stanford University, which employs Ms. Zumwalt, to the Company for consulting services provided by the Company.
+After taking into consideration that revenues from Stanford University comprised 0.08% of Huron's revenues for the year 2019, 0.14% of Huron's revenues for the year 2018 and 0.12% of Huron's revenues for the year 2017, the board of directors.
+CMr.
+Sawyer previously served as a managing director at Huron, beginning in January 2010, and led the Operational Improvement Service Line for Huron's Business Advisory Practice until 2017, and, therefore, is not deemed independent.